MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 Widget Lifecycle
 ----------------

-Desktop and widgets pass through different states.
-Once created, they can be attached, then they can be laid out, finally they can be shown.
+Desktops and widgets run through different states.
+Once created, they can be attached, then they can be laid out, and finally they can be shown.

 A desktop is attached automatically as soon as it is shown on the display and detached when hidden.
 It can also be attached manually by calling `Desktop.setAttached()`_ or detached by calling `Desktop.setDetached()`_.
 It is particularly useful to render the desktop (and its widgets) in a buffered image for example.

-A widget is considered as attached when it is contained by a desktop that is attached.
+A widget is considered as attached when it is contained in a desktop that is attached.
 In the same way, by default, a widget is shown when its desktop is shown.
-But for optimization purpose, a container can control when its children are shown or hidden.
+But for optimization purposes, a container can control when its children are shown or hidden.
 A typical use case is when the widgets are moved outside the display (in a scroll container for instance).

 .. _Desktop.setAttached(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Desktop.html#setAttached--